DNS/OpenShift-DIY-Perl/README.md

 Create new DIY app from rhc
 ----------------
-Create new app using diy-0.1 cartridge, then
+Create new app using diy-0.1 cartridge, then:
+	rhc app create diyapp diy-0.1
-	rhc ssh -a yourdiyapp
+	rhc ssh -a diyapp

-download & build perl from source:
+Download & Build new version of Perl from source:

 	cd ~/app-root/data/download
 	wget -c -nd http://www.cpan.org/src/5.0/perl-5.16.3.tar.gz